 Absolutely!
 More than ever.
 Don’t stop.
 As Steven Spielberg shares, “I don’t dream at night, I dream all day long.”

 Another amigo asked, “Jorge, how are you surviving?”
-Made me think of the infinitive – to survive – like when I hear, “I’m starving!”
-Really?
-Let’s pause a moment and consider that we most likely think of our ancestors as having to actually survive hunger long, long ago trying to scrounge for something to eat and at the same time not be eaten.
+Made me think of the infinitive – “to survive” – like when I hear, “I’m starving!”
+Starving – really?
+Let’s pause a moment and consider that our ancestors long ago dealt with “survival” trying to scrounge for something to eat and at the same time not be eaten.
 Some words should be shelved until a time and reason for their appropriateness.

 Unfortunately, surviving is not a new experience, particularly for some of our sisters and brothers throughout the world.
 For some, surviving is a daily reality – now more challenging by way of COVID-19.

-For those of us with immigrant backgrounds that fled poverty, daily violence, revolution, political-religious persecution and/or ethnic cleansing, the Coronavirus, while deadly, is an enemy that can and will be confronted with courage and one universal focus and response – together.
-We need to believe that we can and will.
+For those of us with immigrant backgrounds that fled poverty, daily violence, revolution, political-religious persecution and/or ethnic cleansing, the COVID-19, while deadly, is an enemy that can be confronted with courage and one universal focus and response – together.

 Lest we forget that all who suffered calamities did not have the freedom, options, choices and support to deal with resolutions.
 There were no press conferences to inform, protect and defend.
 Victims throughout history were surviving victimization, not from a biological alien, but from the human virus of dehumanization.